 Conversely, every indecomposable representation $L$ gives rise to exactly one of these indecomposable symmetric representations.

 Derksen and Weyman in \cite{DW} stated the correspondence between positive roots of a root system of type $B_n$ (resp. $C_n$) and orthogonal (resp. symplectic) indecomposable representations of symmetric quivers of type $A_{2n-1}$.
-On the other hand, from the classification of finite type cluster algebras, we know that positive roots of type $B_n$ and $C_n$ correspond to non-initial cluster variables of type $B$ and $C$.
-Therefore, there is a correspondence between non-initial cluster variables of type $B$ (resp. $C$) and orthogonal (resp. symplectic) indecomposable representations of symmetric quivers of type $A_{2n-1}$.
-The aim of this work is to find explicitly this bijection.
+On the other hand, from the classification of finite type cluster algebras \cite{CAII}, we know that positive roots of type $B_n$ and $C_n$ correspond to non-initial cluster variables of type $B_n$ and $C_n$.
+Therefore, there is a one-to-one correspondence between non-initial cluster variables of type $B_n$ (resp. $C_n$) and orthogonal (resp. symplectic) indecomposable representations of symmetric quivers of type $A_{2n-1}$.
+The second objective of this work is to find explicitly this bijection.
 In the process of doing this, we extend it to any symmetric quiver in the mutation class of a symmetric quiver of type $A_{2n-1}$.

 Let $T$ be a $\theta$-invariant triangulation of $\Poly_{2n+2}$ with oriented diameter $d$.
 The quiver naturally associated to it (see Section \ref{quiver_to_triang}) is not symmetric.
 In order to get a symmetric quiver, we apply to the polygon an involution that we call $F_d$.
-It consists of cutting $\Poly_{2n+2}$ along $d$, then flipping the right part along the central symmetry, and finally gluing it again along $d$. $F_d$ induces an action on isotopy classes of diagonals of the polygon.
+It consists of cutting $\Poly_{2n+2}$ along $d$, then reflecting the right part with respect to the axis of symmetry of $d$, and finally gluing it again along $d$. $F_d$ induces an action on isotopy classes of diagonals of the polygon.
 Let $\rho$ denote the reflection of the polygon along $d$.
 Under the bijection $F_d$, $\theta$-orbits correspond to $\rho$-orbits.
-In particular, diameters correspond to $\rho$-invariant diagonals, while pairs of centrally simmetric diagonals correspond to $\rho$-invariant pairs of diagonals which are not orthogonal to $d$.
+In particular, diameters correspond to $\rho$-invariant diagonals, while pairs of centrally symmetric diagonals correspond to $\rho$-invariant pairs of diagonals which are not orthogonal to $d$.
 Let $T'$ be the element in the isotopy class of $F_d(T)$ which is also a triangulation.
 Then $T'$ is a $\rho$-invariant triangulation of $\Poly_{2n+2}$.
 Therefore, the quiver $Q(T')$ associated to $T'$ is a cluster-tilted bound symmetric quiver of type $A_{2n-1}$ (\cite{S_Quiver_rep}, 3.4.1).
 Furthermore, indecomposable representations $L_\gamma$ of $Q(T')$ correspond to diagonals $\gamma$ of $\Poly_{2n+2}$ which are not in $T'$, and indecomposable symmetric representations correspond to their $\rho$-orbits.